WCGA-Murdoch/Database-Tutorials/Barley.md

 * Genome browsers with high quality assemblies and annotations of nearly 100 barley accessions.
 * Pan-genome present/absent variation explorer (Panache) of 76 barley accessions.
 * Pan-transcriptome data of 20 barley accessions.
+* Genetic variant datasets from a wide range of barley collections For more information, please see [II.
+Current available data](Barley.md#-ii-current-available-data-)

 ### 1. Project outcomes